johnnyjob/single-cursor/README.md

 ## Known Issues
 1. Multiple instances of this app are not guarantteed to run correctly, but the app doesn't try to check that.
 2. UI is still under development, there's no "Run at system start" option.
 Also, there's no Exit button - use Task Manager :)
-3. Please note that notification icons specified with a GUID are protected against spoofing by validating that only a single application registers them.
-This registration is performed the first time you call Shell_NotifyIcon(NIM_ADD, ...), and the full pathname of the calling application is stored.
-If you later move your binary to a different location, the system will not allow the icon to be added again.
-Please see the MSDN documentation for Shell_NotifyIcon for more information.